Freak on a Leash: Composition

 "Freak on a Leash" is four minutes and 15 seconds long.
 The song uses dissonance, distortion, and various effects to bring the song "to life."
 David Lloyd from the University of Alberta said that the song was an example of a "nonsense-utterance" technique used by lead vocalist Jonathan Davis.
 Lloyd also noted that the song contained "fragments of English-language words," and said that they "can be perceived in the midst of Davis' gibberish".
 Lloyd went on to say that "Davis is giving voice to his inner basic feelings which are trying to resist being shaped or conditioned by utterances of others."

-Elias Pampalk said that the song was "rather aggressive" and said it was heavy metal/death metal.
-Pampalk proclaimed that "melodic elements do not play an important role in 'Freak on a Leash' and the specific loudness sensation is a rather complex pattern".
-There are reoccurring elements throughout "Freak on a Leash".
-The song contains vocals, guitars, bass and percussion.
 It expresses moods such as anger, drama, and sarcasm.

 An acoustic rendition of the song was recorded with Jonathan Davis singing a duet with Amy Lee of Evanescence, at MTV studios in Times Square, New York City for Korn's acoustic set on December 9, 2006.